 Fruits and vegetables of poor quality will become food waste.
 To reduce this, Avirtech innovates to create software and tools that can detect plant seeds' health, soil fertility, and weather conditions that can affect plant stress.
 BIOTA can capture the minor details for farmers by leveraging a wide range of sensors.
 Utilizing low cost, low powered, and long-range transmission technology, BIOTA connects plantations spanning over million hectares, providing continuous monitoring, control, predictive analytics, and better management decision.

 (BIOTA is a crop intelligence solution product that combines remote sensing and intelligent sensors to obtain insights into the plantation.)

 Sensors and drones for regenerative agriculture

 Regenerative agriculture refers to agricultural production strategies that, among some other things, reverse global warming by repairing soil organic matter and repairing damaged soil biodiversity – resulting in carbon pullback as well as the enhanced water cycle.
 Reducing pesticides for agricultural purposes can optimize the regenerative agriculture movement.
 The use of many pesticides can certainly reduce soil fertility levels and contribute to global warming because the soil will become barren and hot.
-Drones and sensors are the keys to controlling pesticide use in the plantation.
+Drones and sensors are the keys to controlling pesticide use on the plantation.
 Unlike manual pesticide watering, watering using drones and sensors has been calculated based on the needs and conditions of the plant so that it will not result in damaged soil fertility due to the use of a lot of pesticides.